Cocoanetics/DTKeychain/README.markdown

 [![Build Status](https://travis-ci.org/Cocoanetics/DTKeychain.png?branch=develop)](https://travis-ci.org/Cocoanetics/DTKeychain) [![Coverage Status](https://coveralls.io/repos/Cocoanetics/DTKeychain/badge.png?branch=develop)](https://coveralls.io/r/Cocoanetics/DTKeychain?branch=develop)

-A simple and modern keychain wrapper
+A simple and modern keychain wrapper.
+This is universal for use on iOS and OSX.

+The design goal of this component was to replace a previously used keychain wrapper that had gotten very ugly.
+It is also meant to be extensible to support additional keychain items in the future: Internet Passwords, Certificates, Identities etc.

 How to Use
 ==========